-16 TV Villains Who Were Actually Nice
+16 TV Villains Who Were Actually Good Deep Down

 1. Cersei Lannister from “Game of Thrones”